 Takehiro Sato opposed both the interest rates and ETF purchases, saying that holding JGBs in negative territory for an extended period of time could have an “adverse impact on the functioning of financial intermediation,” while buying 6T worth of ETFs per year is “excessive.”

 Meanwhile, Takahide Kiuchi wanted a 0.1% interest rate and believes that adopting a target for long-term JGB yields is “not appropriate” because it could put pressure on the BOJ to further increase its JGB purchases.
-He also proposed a tapering of asset purchases to from 80T to 45T JPY, and ETF purchases be toned down from 6T to an annual pace of 1T JPY per year.
+He also proposed tapering of asset purchases from 80T to 45T JPY, and ETF purchases are toned down from 6T to an annual pace of 1T JPY per year.